jgerstmayr/EXUDYN/docs/RST/RigidBodyAndJointsTutorial.rst

 With \ ``solutionWritePeriod``\  you can adjust the frequency which is used to store the solution of the whole model, which may lead to very large files and may slow down simulation, but is used in the \ ``SolutionViewer()``\  to reload the solution after simulation.

-In order to improve visualization, there are hundreds of options, see Visualization settings in Section :ref:`sec-vsettingsgeneral`\ , some of them used here:
+In order to improve visualization, there are hundreds of options, see Visualization settings in Section :ref:`sec-visualizationsettingsmain`\ , some of them used here:

 .. code-block:: python